ebelnikola/NetworkDraw/README.md

 ## Getting Started

 ### Opening the Application
-1. Open `index.html` in your web browser
+1. Go [here](https://ebelnikola.github.io/NetworkDraw/) in your web browser
 2. You'll see a dark blue grid background with tools at the top
 3. The application automatically loads your last saved diagram